matzko/wp-db-backup/readme.txt

 Some styling improvements.
 Fix for JS multiple checkbox selection.

+== Upgrade Notice ==

+= 2.2.3 =
+Fixes problems users had when using localized WordPress installations.
+Fixes a bug that caused the size of gzipped backup files to be reported incorrectly.

 == Advanced ==
 If you are using WordPress version 2.1 or newer, you can schedule automated backups to be sent to the email address of your choice.